mariokerciku/wiki-daprworkshop/Lab-7:-Using-State-Store-building-block.md

 ## Changing shopping basket implementation
 Copy the complete folder named `DaprStateStore` including its contents from the `lab-resources` folder into the `frontend/Services/ShoppingBasket` folder.
 There should be two files inside with the implementation we need.

-The `DaprClientStateStoreShoppingBasket` class is a new implementation of the `IShoppingBasket` interface.
+The `DaprClientStateStoreShoppingBasket` class is a new implementation of the `IShoppingBasketService` interface.
 By changing the mapping of `IShoppingBasketService` from `InMemoryShoppingBasket` to `DaprClientStateStoreShoppingBasket` in the dependency injection system of .NET, the injected object of type `IShoppingBasketService` will be the new Dapr based implementation.
-Find the line that maps a singleton object of type InMemoryShoppingBasket:
+Find the line that maps a singleton object of type `InMemoryShoppingBasket`:

 ```C#
 builder.Services.AddSingleton<IShoppingBasketService, InMemoryShoppingBasketService>();
 ```

-and change it to be a mapping of transient lifetime object of type `DaprClientStateStoreShoppingBasket`:
+and change it to be a mapping for transient lifetime objects of type `DaprClientStateStoreShoppingBasket`:

 ```C#
 builder.Services.AddTransient<IShoppingBasketService, DaprClientStateStoreShoppingBasket>();